piky/devstack/README.md

     git checkout stable/diablo
     ./stack.sh

+# Devstack on Xenserver

+If you would like to use Xenserver as the hypervisor, please refer to the instructions in ./tools/xen/README.md.

 # To start a dev cloud (Installing in a dedicated, disposable vm is safer than installing on your dev machine!):

     ./stack.sh